toji/toji.dev/webgpu-best-practices/indirect-draws.md

 On devices using our Metal backend we opted to use ["vertex pulling"](https://www.yosoygames.com.ar/wp/2018/03/vertex-formats-part-2-fetch-vs-pull/) for all of our vertex attributes, and thus can do a bounds check at the time the vertex data is fetched.

 On our D3D12 backend, however, we had the need to do some manual validation of the index count _and_ do some data copies for each indirect draw in order to ensure that the WGSL shaders receive correct values for the [`vertex_index`](https://gpuweb.github.io/gpuweb/wgsl/#vertex-index-builtin-value) and [`instance_index`](https://gpuweb.github.io/gpuweb/wgsl/#instance-index-builtin-value) builtins.
-To handle these operations efficently we inject compute dispatches that perform the necessary validations and copies at the beginning of render passes which make use of indirect draw calls.
+To handle these operations efficiently we inject compute dispatches that perform the necessary validations and copies at the beginning of render passes which make use of indirect draw calls.

 As an optimization we try to batch these validations into as few dispatches as possible.
 The criteria for whether or not a particular indirect draw can be batched comes down to three things: